 Evangelos Tsipotis, MD, Advanced IBD Fellowship, John Hopkins, Baltimore, Maryland (2021–2022)

 Carmine Catalano, MD, Chief Fellow, Bassett Medical Center, New York

-Andrew Ofosu, MD, FACP, MPH, Advanced Endoscopy Fellowship, Stanford Univeristy School of Medicine, California (2021-2022); hospital employement, Univeristy of Cincinatti, Ohio
+Andrew Ofosu, MD, FACP, MPH, Advanced Endoscopy Fellowship, Stanford University School of Medicine, California (2021–2022); hospital employment, University of Cincinnati, Ohio

 Vahe Shahnazarian, MD, MPH, private practice, New York

 Emmanuel Ofori, MD, Chief Fellow, Advanced Endoscopy Fellowship, University of Maryland (2019–2020); hospital employment, Mercy Health, Cincinnati, Ohio